dev-ansh-r/dcalpwan-server-stack/DEVELOPMENT.md

 We recommend saving this configuration as an `.dev.env` file and sourcing it like `source .dev.env`.
 This allows you to easily apply development configuration when needed.

 > Note: It is important to **source these environment variables in all terminal sessions** that run The Things Stack or the `tools/bin/mage` commands.
 Failing to do so will result in erros such as blank page renders.
-See also [troubleshooting](#troubleshooting).

 #### Optional Configuration